brandleadership/kuhsaft/README.md

 * Add the `childs` partial to your views, if you want to render your bricks childs with your own html: `app/views/caption_bricks/caption_brick/_childs.html.haml`
 * Implement the `fulltext` method on your brick, return anything you want to be searchable.
 * Customize the edit form behaviour of your brick by overriding methods like `to_style_class?`.
 See the `Brick` and `BrickList` files for more methods.

+### Use Kuhsaft ImageBrickImageUploader for your own Brick

+Mount the uploader in your own Model, for example `mount_uploader :image, Kuhsaft::ImageBrickImageUploader` Do not forget to add the callback method `resize_image_if_size_changed`, for example:

+    after_save :resize_image_if_size_changed

+    def resize_image_if_size_changed
+      image.recreate_versions! if image_size_changed? && image_present?
+    end

+    def image_present?
+      image.present?
+    end

+If u do not add this callback, then the images will not be changed when selecting one of your own image sizes.
+See "Configuring the image brick" for more details on creating your own image sizes.

 ## Integrating search